Gone are the days of boring dog id tags that all look the same.

 Frequently Asked Questions about Dog Tags

 Got a question about dog tags?
 We’d love to help answer them.
-Check out our frequently asked questions below, and don’t hesitate to contact us if your question isn’t answered in our FAQs.
+Check out the frequently asked questions below, and don’t hesitate to contact us if your question isn’t answered in our FAQs.

 What’s the difference between dog ID tags and dog charms?